codescene-oss/codescene-vscode/README.md

 - **Live Analysis of Code Smells:** Receive real-time insights into potential issues and code smells as you code.
 - **Code Smells Guide:** Explore explanations and solutions for identified code smells to level up your coding practices.
-- **Custom Code Health rules:** Customize the Code Health rules to you preference.
+- **Custom Code Health rules:** Customize the Code Health rules to your preference.
 - **Smart Improvement Suggestions:** Get actionable suggestions to enhance your code quality and development efficiency.
 - **ACE:** Seamlessly improve your codebase with Auto-Refactoring powered by AI.